Arthur15111991/banners_in_applications/README.md

 # banners_in_applications
-Banners in applications (Drum Pads 24)
+Banners in applications (Drum Pads 24) test